Keto Chocolate Peppermint Loaf on a plate.

 How To Store Keto Chocolate Peppermint Cake

-The chocolate peppermint loaf can be stored at room temperature for 1-2 days.
-However, you can also store it in the fridge for 2-3 days.
+Store the chocolate peppermint cake at room temperature for 1-2 days.
+Alternatively, you can store the cake for 2-3 days in the fridge.

-Freeze the chocolate peppermint loaf for 1 month.
-When you are ready, ready to eat it, let the chocolate peppermint loaf sit on the countertop for a few hours before you frost it.
+Freeze the chocolate peppermint cake for 1 month.
+When you are ready, ready to eat it, let the chocolate peppermint cake sit on the countertop for a few hours before you glaze it and add the crushed peppermint candies.

 More Holiday Recipes: